 Other more accessible hikes include:

 Cobble Lookout: This lookout trail is an easy 2.4 mile, well trafficked, trail.
 The elevation gain is 240 ft and is perfect for a family hike.

 Gorge River Trail: This is a paved and accessible trail that takes you down to see the Gorge River and the waterfall.
 You pay to enter, but has amazing reviews saying the fee is well worth it.

 Finally, your Lake Placid itinerary has to take advantage of the many unique restaurants in the area.
 While we spent most of our time cooking in our Airbnb, but we did sneak out for some yummy meals.

 The Breakfast Club: In our opinion this is a must.
 The food is great, and the maple balsamic vinaigrette is incredible!
-The views are also amazing.
-The back half of the restaurant is over Mirror Lake, making for a picturesque lunch.
+Additionally, the views are amazing.
+With the back half of the restaurant over Mirror Lake, it makes for a picturesque lunch.